Percentage Rule - THE MYTH!

 more already existing works, is copyrightable if it includes what the copyright

-“original work of authorship.” (emphasis added by author)
+law calls an “original work of authorship.” (emphasis added by author)

 To be copyrightable, a derivative work must be different enough from the